AntonioPelayo/my-run-forecast/README.md

 # my-run-forecast
-Exploratory analysis of relationships between pace, elevation, and heart rate, with models for effort categorization and route completion time prediction. `.fit` activity data collected using a Garmin Fenix 8 and `.gpx` routes built and exported from Strava.
+Exploratory analysis of relationships between pace, elevation, and heart rate, with models for effort categorization and route completion time prediction. `.fit` activity data collected using a Garmin Fenix 8 and `.gpx` routes built and exported using Strava.

 ## Structure
 - `data/`: Activity and route files.